PrayujaTeli/Blog/Git.md

 & bull;Preserves your commit history and keeps the history graph semantically correct.<br/>

 #### Cons:<br/>
-& bull;History can become intensely polluted by lots of merge commits because multiple people are working on the same branch in parallel.<br/>
+History can become intensely polluted by lots of merge commits because multiple people are working on the same branch in parallel.<br/>& & bull;
-& bull;Visual charts of your repository can become a mess.<br/>
+Visual charts of your repository can become a mess.<br/>& bull;
-& bull;Debugging using git bisect can become harder.<br/>
+Debugging using git bisect can become harder.<br/>& bull;

 #### How to do it<br/>
 Merge the master branch into the feature branch using the checkout and merge commands.<br/>